 12. The Culture Connection

-Preface to the 1996 Edition of Outliving the Self
+From the Preface to the 1996 edition

 I have just now, for the first time, taught a college course devoted entirely to the idea of generativity and using the method of narrative psychology.
 "Generativity" is a word we are starting to hear more of, for it speaks, as Robert Coles writes in his foreword, to "our very nature as the creature of awareness who knows that an end to this life will come."
 The word itself was coined by Erik H. Erikson in 1950 to denote a concern for establishing and guiding the next generation.
 It has since been extended, too broadly for clarity's sake, to mean any kind of care or responsibility for others--too broadly because the essence the term seeks to name is propagation, reproduction, fertility in the deepest and most human sense of the word.
 Generativity is about care and responsibility (and other actions and creations of ours) that move down the generational chain and connect to a future.